-Texas Radio Station Bans Madonna’s Songs After Her White House Comments, Wants Other Stations To Follow Suit
+Texas Radio Station Bans Madonna’s Songs After White House Comments, Wants National Boycott

 — Washington Examiner (@dcexaminer) January 23, 2017

-Gingrich in a subsequent interview on Fox & Friends had accused the singer-songwriter of being part of “an emerging leftwing fascism” and singing a different tune because she finally realized the risks of what she had initially said.
+Gingrich in a subsequent interview on Fox & Friends had accused the singer-songwriter of being part of “an emerging left-wing fascism” and singing a different tune because she finally realized the risks of what she had initially said.

 Some people believe that HITS 105 which plays songs from the 1960s to the 1980s is simply scoring for cheap publicity.
 One commenter taunted the station, saying that their cheap publicity tricks were definitely working because she now knew that the radio station existed.
 Another social media user belittled the radio station’s position, slamming it for confusing patriotism with partisan enthusiasm and parlor theatrics.

-Madonna is not new to controversy and this is not the first time that the mother-of-four has drawn outrage across the spectrum of society.
-In 1989, Catholic leaders condemned her controversial video, Like A Prayer which showed Madonna seducing a black Jesus as well as featuring statues crying blood and burning crosses.
+Madonna is not new to controversy, and this is not the first time that the mother-of-four has drawn outrage across the spectrum of society.
+In 1989, Catholic leaders condemned her controversial video, Like A Prayer, which showed Madonna seducing a black Jesus as well as featuring statues crying blood and burning crosses.

 Madonna 'Rebel Heart' Tour: Singer to Return to Puerto Rico 22 Years After Disrespecting Flag http://t.co/pWvMzK4Ci0